-For problems with the Blackboard Learn system, contact Mat Oles, College Educational Technologist Monday-Friday 8:00 am to 4:30 pm for assistance at (309) 779-7814 or Mathew.Oles@trinitycollegeqc.edu
+For technical assistance with the MyPortal student portal or Blackboard Learn system, contact Mat Oles, Director of Student Services, Monday-Friday 8:00 am to 4:30 pm for assistance at (309) 779-7814 or Mathew.Oles@trinitycollegeqc.edu.

-Trinity College makes every effort to maintain excellent communication with our student body, the College expects students to maintain all their electronic accounts to assist in this process.
+Trinity College makes every effort to maintain excellent communication with our student body and expects students to maintain all their electronic accounts to assist in this process.